Skip to content

 Currently, the platform only supports AWS Secrets Manager as an external store.

 By default, the platform mounts external secret stores as read-only.
-You cannot add or update secrets from the CLI or web interface.
+You can’t add or update secrets from the CLI or web interface.
 Some external secret store implementations may offer write access options.

 tenzir-platform secret store add aws